richardgaywood/paydata.org/content/sprawlrunners/matrix/combat_decking.md

 There is an exception, however.
 A decker or rigger running an s-PAN from their 'deck can 'hide' it by minimising traffic and disguising the devices within it as innocuous ones.

 The 'deck must be running the Stealth utility.
-Hiding an s-PAN is also an active, ongoing action that requires quite a bit of attention from the decker or rigger at all times; about half their time, out of combat, and one action per turn, in combat.
+Hiding an s-PAN is also an active, ongoing action that requires quite a bit of attention from the decker or rigger at all times.
+Out of combat, this takes about half their time.
+In combat, it takes one action per turn (so they will incur a multi-action penalty if they also wish to act.)

-To attempt a successful sneak, roll Hacking (Stealth) against a target number of 4 (if no-one is actively looking for the s-PAN) or opposed by Smarts (if people are hunting for it.)
-This test will need to be repeated
+To attempt a successful sneak, roll Hacking against a target number of 4 (if no-one is actively looking for the s-PAN) or opposed by Smarts (if people are hunting for it.)
+This test will need to be repeated every so often as the situation changes.

 While an s-PAN is in hidden mode, all traffic between devices is cut to the bone.
 It can only be used for voice and text comms; streaming video is capped to low-resolution, riggers cannot Jump In, and most electronic items are only semi-functional (eg. no smartlink or tacnet bonuses.)